jay6205/jay6205/README.md

 🚀 **Computer Engineering Student | Aspiring Web & AI Developer**

-I'm a second-year Computer Engineering student passionate about **Data Structures & Algorithms, AI, and Web Development**.
-I love solving complex problems and building real-world applications using **Java, Python, C, and SQL**.
+I’m a Computer Engineering student with a strong interest in Web Development, Data Structures & Algorithms, and AI/ML.
+I enjoy building practical applications that combine clean design with efficient code, using technologies like Java, Python, React, and SQL.

 ---